Aluminator® WD

 - Supplier information

-- No emissions from tyre seams
+- No emissions from tyre joints

 The welded connection between the plate and beam allows the IFR to be classified as a welded structure under US EPA requirements. - Designed for dynamic loads